Section 457 Deferred Compensation Plan

 It's never too late to start investing for your retirement.
 Saving early lets you take advantage of compounding so you build wealth with even small, regular investments.
 The chart from Fidelity Investments shows the results of investing $100 per month with an average return of 6% over a number of years.
 Over a 25-year period, investing this much could add up to nearly $70,000.

 Whenever you start, you should consider your risk level and how many years you have before retirement.
-Your payments are withdrawn from your payroll and you can see the 2017 Schedule of Effective Dates for New Enrollments and Contribution Changes.
+Your payments are withdrawn from your payroll.

 Can I change investment funds?